Magna-tech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 6 uses putchar to print single digit nums of base 10 starting from 0, followed by a new line Task 7 prints the alphabet in reverse order
-Task 8 prints the hexadecimal numbers in lowercase
+Task 8 prints the hexadecimal numbers in lowercase Task 9 prints all possible combinations of single-digit numbers.